Tax Reform - Specified Foreign Corporations and Importance for Americans Abroad

 Who is Affected:

 Under the Law H.R.
 1 originally known as the “Tax Cuts and Jobs Act”, U.S. persons (citizens, resident aliens, and domestic corporations) with 10% or higher stock ownership in Specified Foreign Corporations (SFC) are subject to “deemed repatriation” tax.
+New Section 965 was added to Internal Revenue Code.

 Which foreign corporations are SFC: